Consequently, you are no longer foreigners and aliens, but fellow citizens with God’s people and members of God’s household. ~ Ephesians 2:19

 - Congregation Beth Shalom’s solar leadership pitch-in dinner in March 2013 drew more than 150 participants from more than 15 faith communities.
 [Photo courtesty Beth Shalom website]University Baptist Church’s ministries include a Global Women’s Gathering of international mothers and children.
 [Photo courtesy UBC website]

 Full Communion Partners

 Full communion exists when two denominational traditions meet, study, and develop a relationship based on a common confession of the Christian faith and a mutual recognition of baptism and sharing of the Lord’s Supper.
-This does not mean that the denominations merge; rather, in reaching agreements, churches also respect differences.
-These denominations may jointly worship and exchange clergy, and also share their evangelism, witness and service in the world.
+This does not mean that the denominations merge – through reaching agreements, churches learn, understand, and respect differences.
+Denominations in full communion may jointly worship and exchange clergy and share their evangelism, witness and service in the world.
 Nationally, the ELCA has established full communion partnerships with six other denominations – but it’s up to local congregations like St. Thomas to turn those formal partnerships into authentic, local, lived relationships.
-The Evangelical Lutheran Church in America is in full communion with these denominations – you can read more about this relationship here: ELCA Full Communion Partners
+The Evangelical Lutheran Church in America is in full communion with these denominations.
+You can read more about these relationship here: ELCA Full Communion Partners

 Full Communion Partnerships

 ELCA is actively working on developing interfaith partnerships.
 Find out more about this denominational initiative here.